 If you are writing a check please make it out to Castaway Kids, Inc. and on the MEMO LINE write: Esperanza Azteca or youth orchestra/choir.
 U.S. donors can claim a charitable deduction on their income tax forms.

 You can also go to castawaykidsmx.org and donate online.
 There is a PayPal feature with a ‘MEMO LINE’ – specify Esperanza Azteca/ youth orchestra and choir.

 If you are giving cash please put it in an envelope identifying it as going to the youth orchestra and choir program.

-Drop off Donations at Long Realty Seaside on Beltrones Blvd – a ‘box’ has been set up for the “Youth Orchestra/Choir.”
+Drop off Donations at Seaside Realty in Plaza Arrecifes on Tetakawi Blvd – a ‘box’ has been set up for the “Youth Orchestra/Choir.”
 I will personally be picking up the checks and cash and giving the funds to Alison Boyle, the assistant treasurer of Castaway Kids.
 With the people overseeing the program Castaway Kids will receive a report as to how these funds are being used.

 And of course, if you see me I’ll happily take your money right there on the spot and give it to Ali to deposit.

 Keep Exploring … San Carlos Mexico: